usnistgov/NISTIR-8112/NISTIR_Metadata.md

 ![](media/Canvas 2.png)

-The attribute metadata and attribute value metadata listed in each section of this schema are not mandatory.
+The attribute schema metadata and attribute value metadata listed in each section of this schema are not mandatory.
 Collectively, these elements aim to support transactional needs in federations and trust frameworks across the private and public sectors.
 NIST envisions that communities and federations will leverage the included metadata elements to develop their own profiles.

 When implementing this schema, organizations must evaluate and understand both the authorization considerations **and** the privacy implications associated with a given use case or transaction type.
-With the additional granularity that attribute and attribute value metadata can provide, new information can be revealed which may provide a broader profile of an individual than was intended or anticipated.
+With the additional granularity that attribute schema and attribute value metadata can provide, new information can be revealed which may provide a broader profile of an individual than was intended or anticipated.
 For instance, asserting that the verifier of Jane's address is her employer reveals more than just *1 Main St., Anytown, VA* to the receiving entity.
 The receiving entity now knows who she works for in addition to where she resides, something that Jane may not be aware of and may not wish to reveal.
 When deciding which metadata elements to select, the involved parties should conduct a privacy risk assessment to consider these possibilities, and to identify the potential negative impacts to privacy that could arise from including certain metadata elements.
 To guide this privacy risk assessment process, privacy considerations associated with the metadata elements are included throughout this document.
 This is certainly not an exhaustive list; there might be additional privacy considerations apart from those listed, and the listed considerations might change over time.
 Ultimately, the listed considerations may aid in deciding which elements of metadata to include, maximizing the benefit of a transaction while minimizing problems for the individuals associated with the metadata.
 If a metadata element does reveal information about an individual, but is still necessary to a transaction and thus must be included, the appropriate parties should consider how to provide visibility of the metadata to the individual, so he or she can predict the transfer of certain information.

 ### 3.1.
-Attribute Metadata
+Attribute Schema Metadata

-Attribute metadata provide information that is applicable to the attribute being asserted, regardless of the value of that attribute.
-Attribute metadata are intended to be static, discussed, and agreed upon by federated parties in advance of the actual assertion.
-For this reason, attribute metadata are considered "trust time" metadata and can be encapsulated in agreements such as attribute provider statements (APS), contracts, or trust frameworks.
-[Table 1](#table1) provides the list of attribute metadata that organizations can consider when establishing identity federation agreements.
+Attribute schema metadata provide information that is applicable to the attribute being asserted, regardless of the value of that attribute.
+Attribute schema metadata are intended to be static, discussed, and agreed upon by federated parties in advance of the actual assertion.
+For this reason, attribute schema metadata are considered "trust time" metadata and can be encapsulated in agreements such as attribute provider statements (APS), contracts, or trust frameworks.
+[Table 1](#table1) provides the list of attribute schema metadata that organizations can consider when establishing identity federation agreements.
 This is unlike attribute value metadata, which are dynamic and thus asserted and evaluated at runtime.

-<a name="table1"></a> **Table 1: Attribute Metadata**
+<a name="table1"></a> **Table 1: Attribute Schema Metadata**

 | Metadata            | Description                                                                          | Recommended Values                                        |
 | ------------------- |------------------------------------------------------------------------------------|---------------------------------------------|